obrienadam/trainerverse/README.md

-# trainerverse
+# The Trainerverse

-My monorepo for various simple ML training experiments.
+A monorepo for some simple ML experiments.